 q1q2 F = ke ———— r²

-This is similar to gravitational force, but in this case, the force repels if the charges are the same polarity and attracts if they are opposite polarity.
+This is similar to gravitational force, both being inverse square laws, but in this case, the force repels if the charges are the same polarity and attracts if they are opposite polarity.
 The force is sometimes called the Coulomb force.
 This law and force are equivalent to Gauss's law, one of Maxwell's equations.

 The force is relevant to atomic physics, e.g., the attraction between electrons and the nucleus, and nuclear physics, e.g., the repulsion between two nuclei.